Jhonatanssal/Telegram-Bot/README.md

 ### Setup

 - Open the terminal
-- Go to the root folder of the repository.
+- Go to the root folder of the cloned repository.
 - Run the comman `bundle install`
-- Run the program with this code: `ruby bin/main.rb`
+- Run the program with this code: `ruby bin/main.rb` When runing:
+- Go to the page [CountryTime]('https://web.telegram.org/#/im?p=@CountryTimebot') and folow the instructions below in Usage section.

 ### Usage

 - Follow the instuctions:

-- Copy the URL you will see in the terminal and open it in the browser.
-- The URL will open a Telegram chat with the bot.
+- The URL above will open a Telegram chat with the bot.
 - Enter the command `start` to see how the Bot works.
+- Enter `phrase` to receive a random phrase.
-- Enter `time *country*` to see the current time in that country and the difference with the UTC time.
+- Enter `time Country_Name` to see the current time in that country and the difference with the UTC time.
 - Enter `stop` or `exit` to turn off the bot.

 ### Automated Tests